Circuit de Barcelona-Catalunya: History

-The Circuit de Barcelona-Catalunya was built in 1991 and began hosting the Spanish Grand Prix that same year.
-Construction also coincided with the Olympic Games scheduled to take place in Barcelona the next year, where the circuit acted as the start and finish line for the road team time trial cycling event.
+The Circuit de Barcelona-Catalunya was built in 1991 and began hosting the Formula One Spanish Grand Prix that same year.
+Construction also coincided with the Olympic Games and Paralympic Games scheduled to take place in Barcelona the next year, where the circuit acted as the start and finish line for the road team time trial cycling event and road team time trial para-cycling event.
 The Circuit de Barcelona-Catalunya should not be confused with the Montjuïc circuit, which hosted the Spanish Grand Prix four times between 1969 and 1975 and, unlike the Circuit de Barcelona-Catalunya, is actually located within the city of Barcelona.